Discretionary Assistance Fund

 Winter fuel payment

-You could get between £100 and £300 tax-free to help pay your heating bills if you were born on or before 5 July 1951.
-You should get a Winter Fuel Payment automatically if you get the State Pension or another social security benefit (not Housing Benefit, Council Tax Benefit or Child Benefit).
+You could get between £100 and £300 tax-free to help pay your heating bills.
+You should get a Winter Fuel Payment automatically if you get the State Pension or another social security benefit (not Housing Benefit, Council Tax Benefit, Universal Credit or Child Benefit).